-Draw a great looking Log Cabin with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Log Cabin with easy, step-by-step drawing instructions, and video tutorial.

 Scroll down for a downloadable PDF of this tutorial.

 Many people today still enjoy living or vacationing in log cabins.
 Certain areas may be most readily associated with this type of accommodation, such as the Rocky Mountains or Gatlinburg near the Appalachian Mountains in the U.S. These vacation cabins may be referred to as chalets.

 Would you like to draw a cartoon log cabin?
 This easy, step-by-step cartoon drawing tutorial is here to show you how.

 All you will need is a pencil, an eraser, and a sheet of paper.
 You may also wish to color your finished drawing.

 Step-by-Step Instructions for Drawing a Log Cabin